XingxinHE/Hex/pages/Glossary.md

 - *code*: a program or a part of a program; ambiguously used for both source code and object code.

-- *compiler*: a program that turns source code into object code.

 - *complexity*: a hard-to-precisely-define notion or measure of the difficulty of constructing a solution to a problem or of the solution itself.
 Sometimes complexity is used to (simply) mean an estimate of the number of operations needed to execute an algorithm.

 - *computation*: the execution of some code, usually taking some input and producing some output.